 Although the terms squat thrust and burpee often are used interchangeably, they do not refer to the same exercise: They are variations of the same exercise.
 Both movements incorporate aerobic training and strength training into one sequence, working your cardiovascular system, legs and upper body.
 The burpee is a more advanced movement with a plyometric portion that the squat thrust lacks.
-The squat thrust is a beginner-level exercise that you can use as a stepping stone to the burpee exercise.
+The squat thrust, also called a sprawl, is a beginner-level exercise that you can use as a stepping stone to the burpee exercise.

 Video of the Day

 The burpee is a more challenging exercise because of the jump at the end, which increases the cardiovascular challenge and the leg power required.
 If you are new to this exercise, start with the squat thrust and perfect the exercise form before advancing to the more intense burpee.
 Once you can easily complete 15 to 20 burpees with good form, try some of the burpee variations.

 You can incorporate these variations into the squat thrust or the burpee exercise.
 Add a push-up into the movement sequence to work your chest and triceps muscles.
 After you land in the plank position, complete one push-up repetition before kicking your feet back into the squat.
 You can also add external resistance by wearing a weighted vest or holding weight, such as dumbbells or a medicine ball, in your hands.
 The eight-count bodybuilder is a variation of the burpee used by the military.
 It adds an extra kicking motion to the sequence.
 Start as you would for a squat thrust or burpee.
 Once in the plank position, do a push-up and then kick your legs out laterally, landing with them spread apart.
 Jump and kick them back together before finishing the exercise.